dannyverdel/dannyverdel/README.md

 ## My resume
 Hello and welcome to my resume.
 My name is Danny Verdel and I am an 18 year old student.
 I am a driven worker, always looking for perfection.
 I love to go to the gym, go for a run and learn new programming languages.
+I am currently developing API's for Dobbe Transport.

 ## Education
 - High School KTS Voorhout: 4 years Building, Living and Interiour